bloodpraxis/RT-Dialogue-Tracker/README.md

 [Void Shadows update version v1.2.1.17 vs v1.2.1.26](https://github.com/bloodpraxis/RT-Dialogue-Tracker/compare/v1.2.1.17..v1.2.1.26?diff=split&w) (1 month 2 days apart)

 ## Do it Yourself - Quick start

+**Note:** It is possible that the webpage will not show you the differences due to them being too large (for example comparing earliest with latest version).

 1. Go to [this link](https://github.com/bloodpraxis/RT-Dialogue-Tracker/compare)
 2. Pick the game version you want to compare
 <img width="817" height="378" alt="compare 1" src="https://github.com/user-attachments/assets/e8fba409-94a2-4444-a7fc-6f7bd0dfa7dd" />